• Hi! I’m Monica

 You just have to start.
 You just have to do it.

-Filed Under: Philosophy
+Filed Under: Daily Life, Philosophy

-About Monica Stone
+About Monica Stone-Thompson

-Monica is a lover of all things yoga, a vegetarian, an avid tea drinker, and never gets sick of soup and noodle dishes.
-She teaches yoga, practices daily, and runs a Spiritual Book Club in Orlando, FL.
+Monica is a lover of all things yoga, a pescatarian, an avid coffee drinker, and never gets sick of soup and noodle dishes.
+She practices yoga daily, and is a creative & marketing recruiter in Orlando, FL.
 She likes to challenge the strict rules of yoga, and makes it accessible for everyone - especially people who suffer from daily life and work stress.

 « Practicing Ashtanga Yoga With Shoulder Pain (or Injury)